 Kennedy Space Center Tickets & Ticket Packages

-Before you can blast off for Mars or stand nose to nose with an actual space-flown spacecraft, you’ll need to purchase your Kennedy Space Center Tickets.
+Before you can blast off for Mars or stand nose to nose with an actual space-flown spacecraft, you’ll need to purchase your Kennedy Space Center Visitors Center tickets.

 Explore infinity and beyond with any of our space worthy ticket selections:

-A Single Admission ticket is good for a one day visit to the Kennedy Space Center and includes the following:
+A Single Admission ticket is good for a one day visit.
+Activities at the Kennedy Space Center include:

 - The Kennedy Center Bus Tour